jayjaychicago/RedisExchange/README.md

 You need an ubuntu server running a recent version of redis to run this.
 The ruby version of the code requires Deamons too so that it can run in the background.
+If you want to serve the trading engine online for web browsers to trade, you also need to run Node.js

 What it does
 ============